-Copy To Data Store takes an input layer and copies it to a data store.
-Data is copied to ArcGIS Data Store and is stored in your relational or spatiotemporal data store.
+The Copy To Data Store task takes an input layer and copies it to a data store.
+Data is copied to ArcGIS Data Store, configured as either a relational or spatiotemporal big data store.

-For example, you could copy features that are stored in a big data file share to a relational data store and specify that only features within the current map extent be copied.
-This would create a hosted feature service with only those features that were within the specified map extent.
+For example, you could copy features that are stored in a big data file share to a relational data store, and specify that only features within the current map extent be copied.
+This would create a hosted feature service with only those features within the specified map extent.

-The layer or table that will be copied.
+The table, point, line, or polygon features that will be copied.

 Syntax: As described in detail in the Feature input topic, this parameter can be one of the following:

 REST web example: